Yasunari Kawabata: Career

 The book that Kawabata himself considered his finest work, The Master of Go (1951), contrasts sharply with his other works.
 It is a semi-fictional recounting of a major Go match in 1938, on which he had actually reported for the Mainichi newspaper chain.
 It was the last game of master Shūsai's career and he lost to his younger challenger, Minoru Kitani, only to die a little over a year later.
 Although the novel is moving on the surface as a retelling of a climactic struggle, some readers consider it a symbolic parallel to the defeat of Japan in World War II.

 Through many of Kawabata's works the sense of distance in his life is represented.
 He often gives the impression that his characters have built up a wall around them that moves them into isolation.
 In a 1934 published work Kawabata wrote: "I feel as though I have never held a woman's hand in a romantic sense [...]
 Am I a happy man deserving of pity?”.
 Indeed, this does not have to be taken literally, but it does show the type of emotional insecurity that Kawabata felt, especially experiencing two painful love affairs at a young age.

 Kawabata left many of his stories apparently unfinished, sometimes to the annoyance of readers and reviewers, but this goes hand to hand with his aesthetics of art for art's sake, leaving outside any sentimentalism, or morality, that an ending would give to any book.
 This was done intentionally, as Kawabata felt that vignettes of incidents along the way were far more important than conclusions.
 He equated his form of writing with the traditional poetry of Japan, the haiku.

 In addition to fictional writing, Kawabata also worked as a reporter, most notably for the Mainichi Shimbun.
 Although he refused to participate in the militaristic fervor that accompanied World War II, he also demonstrated little interest in postwar political reforms.
 Along with the death of all his family members while he was young, Kawabata suggested that the war was one of the greatest influences on his work, stating he would be able to write only elegies in postwar Japan.
 Still, many commentators detect little thematic change between Kawabata's prewar and postwar writings.

 Awards

 As the president of Japanese P.E.N. for many years after the war (1948–1965), Kawabata was a driving force behind the translation of Japanese literature into English and other Western languages.
-He was appointed an Officer of the Order of Arts and Letters of France in 1960, and awarded Japan's Order of Culture the following year.
+He was awarded the Goethe Plaque of the City of Frankfurt in 1959, appointed an Officer of the Order of Arts and Letters of France in 1960, and awarded Japan's Order of Culture the following year.
+In 1969, Kawabata was awarded an honorary doctorate by the University of Hawaiʻi.